Flight Hunting Guide

 Frequently Asked Questions

-Generally, the 'shoulder seasons' (April to June and September to October) offer the best balance of weather and price.
-Mid-week flights (Tuesday/Wednesday) are almost always cheaper than weekend flights.
+Generally, the shoulder seasons (April to June and September to October) offer the best balance of good weather and low prices.
+January and February are cheapest but cold in most of Europe.

-For transatlantic flights, the 'sweet spot' is typically 3 to 6 months before departure.
-Booking too early or too late usually results in higher premiums.
+For transatlantic flights, the sweet spot is typically 3 to 6 months before departure.
+Booking too early (8+ months) or too late (within 3 weeks) usually results in higher prices.

 Next Steps